 Abduction is one of the acute violence occurring in the Patharghata in NGO and non-NGO intervention areas because waterway is always used as a transit point.
 The people of our study areas have no consciousness about the concept of abduction and trafficking.
 Due to their illiteracy, and poverty, they send their children with unknown people to earn money.

-Findings of the study showed that in NGO intervention areas the abduction rate was two times higher compared to the non-NGO intervention areas.
-In NGO intervention areas, after 2011 NGOs were trying to raise awareness among the community people.
-So, the trends to report police cases were increased highly.
+Table 4: 2010 to 2015 police cases of abduction in both NGO and non-NGO intervention areas trends to report police cases were increased highly.
 For example, the highest number of cases filed in 2013 and the number was 16, and over the through out, the total filed cases were 52.On the other hand, in non-NGO intervention areas, the number of abduction was 27.